gregyjames/Mapperic/Mapperic/docs/README.md

     static void Main()
     {
         var config = new MapperConfiguration(cfg => {
-	        cfg.AddProfile<DTOGenerator.Profiles.DtoMappingProfile>(); // DTO will be generated in the DTOGen.Profiles Namespace
+	        cfg.AddProfile<Mapperic.Profiles.DtoMappingProfile>(); // This Profile will be generated for all marked types in the Mapperic.Profiles
 		});
         var mapper = config.CreateMapper();